-The Library Board shall consist of nine (9) voting members appointed by the [Board of Directors] City Council.
+The Library Board shall consist of [nine (9)] eleven (11) voting members appointed by the [Board of Directors] City Council, two (2) of whom shall be no younger than fifteen (15) years of age and no older than twenty (20) years of age.
 The Library Board shall elect from its membership a Chair and such other officers as it shall deem necessary and may from time to time adopt regulations for its own government.
-Upon adoption of this section, the terms of the current Library Board shall be terminated, and the [Board of Directors] City Council shall appoint three (3) electors of the [Town] City for a term of one (1) year, two (2) electors for a term of two (2) years and two (2) electors of the [Town] City for a term of three (3) years.
-Thereafter each voting member shall be appointed to a three-year term.
+Upon adoption of this section, the terms of the current Library Board shall be terminated, and the [Board of Directors] City Council shall appoint three (3) [electors] residents of the [Town] City for a term of one (1) year, two (2) [electors] residents for a term of two (2) years, [and] two (2) [electors] residents of the [Town] City for a term of three (3) years and each voting member under twenty (20) years of age shall be appointed to a one-year term.
 Terms of office for current and subsequent members of the Library Board shall expire in the month of November.]